JOHNBLAK/StudyBuddy-OS/README.md

 ## License

 This project is open source.
-Add your preferred license (MIT, GPL, etc.) here.